-We picked him up from the Brewers in trade for Shaun Marcum.
-We thought we got the better part of the deal, but the trade didn’t really work out for either team.
+We picked him up from the Brewers in trade for Shaun Marcum, on December 6, 2011.
+We thought we got the better part of the deal (Brett was #40 on Baseball America’s top 100 prospects list), but the trade didn’t work out for either team.

-He came up to the Jays in August of 2011, after having had a couple of injuries in Triple-A that slowed his ascent to the majors (foreshadowing).
+Brett came up to the Jays in August 2011, after a couple of injuries in Triple-A slowing his ascent to the majors (foreshadowing).
 He was terrific.
-Played in 43 games.
-Hit .293/.373/.580 in 43 games.
-I remember someone arguing with me that he should have been Rookie of the Year, because he had a 3.6 bWAR and the ROY, Jeremy Hellickson, had a 3.8 bWAR, pitching a full season with the Rays.
+Playing in 43 games, he hit .293/.373/.580 in 43 games.
+I remember someone arguing that he should have been Rookie of the Year because he had a 3.6 bWAR, and the ROY, Jeremy Hellickson, had a 3.8 bWAR, pitching an entire season with the Rays.
 I get in the silliest arguments.

 The sad part was that that was the best we’d get out of him.

 In 2012 he hit .273/.324/.405 in 125 games (the most he’d play for us in a season).
 2013 it was .254/.315/.397 in 107 games.
 Then .247/.301/.421 in 70 games in 2014.

 There was so much potential, and we never quite got to see it.

 Brett’s swing was a mass of tics and bounces at the plate.
 I’m sure it isn’t easy to keep your timing straight like that.

 And he played full out all the time.
 He couldn’t gear down.
 He was Red Bull fueled, go hard all the time, don’t worry about walls, go hard, kind of football mentality.
 The thing about football is you get a week off between games.
 Baseball, you play again tomorrow.

 Brett was one of two players I’ve seen who went as hard to first as he possibly could on every play (Vernon Wells was the other).
 Then, Brett went as hard on everything as he possibly could.
 No surprise, he ended up with all sorts of nagging injuries.
 If only he learned to pick his spots.